corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/upgrading/_index.md

 {{< note >}}
 There are no other technical limitations to running CorDapps built against Corda 5.0 after a platform upgrade to 5.1.
 Corda supports backwards compatibility but does not support forwards compatibility; 5.1 applications will not run on 5.0 Corda.
 {{< /note >}}

+The following sections describe how to upgrade your application network:

 1. [Re-export the Group Policy from the MGM](#re-export-the-group-policy-from-the-mgm)
 2. [Repackage the Member CPB](#repackage-the-member-cpb)